top of page

 • Location: Tempe, Arizona; nationwide online access.

-• Institution Type: Public; 2‑year community.
+• Institution Type: Public; two year community.

-• Delivery: Online‑first; weekly starts; hybrid labs.
+• Delivery: Online first; weekly starts; hybrid labs.

 • Accreditation: HLC; CODA Dental Hygiene.